INTERogating Cancer for Etiology, Prevention and Therapy Navigation (INTERCEPTioN)

 Intervention / Treatment

-Potential participants may be identified through the following sources: patients who will undergo or are currently undergoing clinical evaluation in practices such as, but not limited to, hematology-oncology, gastroenterology-hepatology, radiation-oncology and surgery.
+Potential participants with a cancer diagnosis may be identified through the following sources: patients who will undergo or are currently undergoing clinical evaluation in practices such as, but not limited to, hematology-oncology, gastroenterology-hepatology, radiation-oncology and surgery.
 Participants will be enrolled in the study indefinitely unless a request to withdraw is made.

 Participants will be scheduled to review the study specifics, review consent and gather medical information.
 Once consented, samples will be collected.
 When the samples are received by Exact Sciences, DNA and RNA will be extracted, and sequencing will be performed.
 Following pan-genomic testing, participants will receive the full report with results from their care team and results will also be added to the patient's portal.
 If a germline finding is identified (positive pathogenic variant) the participant will also be referred for a genetic counselor visit.
 All results from the germline hereditary test will be reviewed by a certified genetic counselor in addition to a review of their pedigree.
 To help with review of any genetic research findings, the study team may request to obtain genomic data from previous genetic testing (clinical or research based).